dotnet/corefx/Documentation/project-docs/dogfooding.md

 $ bin\Debug\netcoreapp2.0\win7-x64\publish\App.exe
 ```

+### Using an isolated SDK

+It is possible to install the SDK in a completely isolated fashion, if you do not want to make global changes.

+1. Download the zip or tarball from https://github.com/dotnet/cli  (for example, https://dotnetcli.blob.core.windows.net/dotnet/Sdk/master/dotnet-sdk-latest-win-x64.zip ) into a new folder.

+2. By default, the dotnet CLI will use the globally installed SDK if it matches the major/minor version you request and has a higher revision.
+To force it to use the locally installed SDK, you must set an environment variable `DOTNET_MULTILEVEL_LOOKUP=0` in your shell.
+You can use `dotnet --info` to verify what version of the Shared Framework it is using.

+3. If you are using a local copy of the dotnet CLI, take care that when you type `dotnet` you do not inadvertently pick up a different copy that you may have in your path.
+On Windows, for example, if you use a Developer Command Prompt, the global copy may be in the path, so use the fully qualified path to your local `dotnet`.

+After this point instructions are as above.

 ## Using your local CoreFx build

 To use your local built corefx packages you will need to be a self-contained application and so you will